-Third Church was intimately involved in creating the Rochester Area Interfaith Hospitality Network (RAIHN), which serves families with children that are experiencing homelessness.
+Third Church was a founding member of Family Promise of Greater Rochester (formerly the Rochester Area Interfaith Hospitality Network, or RAIHN), which serves families with children that are experiencing homelessness.
 Each congregation in the network hosts guest families in their church, temple, or other place of worship four times per year, one week at a time.
 Volunteers provide a warm welcome to guests, put together bedrooms, cook hot meals, and take down the entire set-up when the week is over.

 Want to help host homeless families?

 All new volunteers are paired with an experienced volunteer.

 Family Promise Contact Information

 RAIHN is a non-profit network of 41 local, culturally diverse and caring faith communities who provide food, safe shelter and hospitality on a weekly basis throughout the year.
 Many traditional shelters are not equipped to handle complete families and young children.
 RAIHN’s goal is to provide near term support for homeless families, coupled with social services, leading to sustainable independence.
 RAIHN has a tremendous success rate; over 85% of families remain in permanent housing after one year.
 It is part of a national organization, Family Promise, with nearly 200 interfaith networks across the USA (www.familypromise.org)